SnowMaps

 DISCUSSION...

-Severe thunderstorms will develop late this afternoon through
+Severe thunderstorms are then possible this afternoon through the

 .DAYS TWO THROUGH SEVEN...Wednesday through Monday.